commonhaus/foundation/bylaws/3-cf-council.md

 ### Matters approved by Supermajority Vote of the EGC

-- Amending the Articles of Incorporation or the Bylaws.
+- Amending the Articles of Incorporation, Bylaws, or Policies.
 - Changing the size of the CFC.
-- Modifying the rights of membership.
 - Final approval of a proposed merger or dissolution.
 - Suspending or revoking a project's membership.

 ### Matters approved by Supermajority Vote of the CFC

+- Modifying the rights of individual membership.
 - Suspending or revoking an individual's membership.
 - Hiring or terminating the Executive Director.
 - Draft proposal for merger or dissolution.